aardappel/lobster/lobster/docs/source/language_reference.md

 time), or once every time new data arrives from a file, a network, or another thread.

-Calling co.returnvalue when co.active has turned false will get you the return value of the coroutine call as a whole.
+Calling co.return_value when co.active has turned false will get you the return value of the coroutine call as a whole.

 If you create a coroutine object based on a function that contains local